Comprehensive Faculty Searches: Best Practices

 Selecting the long list

-Ensure your longlist is not stacked against any demographic.
-There is a status quo effect that is influenced by the level of representation of any demographic that will impact the likelihood of a candidate being hired beyond what would be expected based on probability.
+Ensure your longlist is developed in the interest of heterogeneous excellence.
+There is a status quo effect that is influenced by the level of representation of any homogenous group that will impact the likelihood of a candidate being hired beyond what would be expected based on probability.
 You can read more about this effect in this article by the Harvard Business Review.

 How will you review the long-listed candidates?
-Will you hold short audio/visual (Zoom, Skype, etc.) interviews with each?
+Will you hold short audio/visual (Zoom, Teams, etc.) interviews with each?
 Will you meet them at a professional association meeting?

 Selecting the short list

-The short list must include at least three candidates, and ideally at least four.
-All short-listed candidates should receive full interviews on campus (unless precluded by pandemic protocols).
+The short list should include at least three candidates, and ideally at least four.
+All short-listed candidates should receive full interviews on campus.
+The shortlist must be approved by the Dean’s Office and the Provost’s Office prior to issuing invitations.

 Interviewing candidates